 Most of our students follow the International Baccalaureate (IB) program, a demanding course of study designed to provide international students with a diploma that is recognized by many universities throughout the world.
 The IB grew out of the need for an acceptable curriculum that would meet the requirements of diverse national systems.
 The IB Diploma consists of six examinations.
-Three or four of these are taken at the Higher Level (HL) and the remainder at the Standard Level (SL).
+Three of these are taken at the Higher Level (HL) and three at the Standard Level (SL).
 In addition, a student must complete:

-- Over 18 consecutive months, students satisfy 7 learning outcomes through consistent engagement with a variety of creativity, activity, and service experiences and at least one project.
+- CAS - Over 18 consecutive months, students satisfy 7 learning outcomes through consistent engagement with a variety of creativity, activity, and service experiences and at least one project.

 Grades earned in each of the six examinations are added together to obtain a composite score.
 A minimum composite score of 24 points is typically required for the IB Diploma.
 There are some scores and certain combinations of scores, however, that may prevent a student from receiving the Diploma.
 In addition, many universities require more than the minimum 24 points.